Ethereum FCR Upgrade: Vitalik Buterin Endorses 98% Faster Bridge Confirmations

 Digital blockchain bridge representing Ethereum's FCR upgrade for faster transaction confirmations.

-Ethereum has activated a pivotal upgrade that dramatically accelerates how users move assets across its network.
+Ethereum has activated a central upgrade that dramatically accelerates how users move assets across its network.
 The Fast Confirmation Relay (FCR) enhancement, publicly endorsed by Ethereum co-founder Vitalik Buterin, slashes typical bridge deposit confirmation times from over 10 minutes to approximately 13 seconds.
 This 98% reduction, implemented in early 2026, marks a significant leap in user experience and network efficiency.

 Ethereum FCR Upgrade Mechanics and Immediate Impact